The Next World: Plot

 After the passing of two months, the walls of the Alexandria Safe-Zone have been repaired and expanded, and the residents are living a seemingly normal lifestyle.
 Rick and Daryl are about to go on a supply run.
 Michonne asks Rick for spearmint and baking soda toothpaste, while Denise requests a specific soft drink so she can surprise Tara.
 Eugene maps out nearby agricultural suppliers, which could improve the dwindling food supply.

-Eugene's research leads Rick and Daryl to a truck that is filled with food, ammunition and other supplies including a case of toothpaste.
+Eugene's research leads Rick and Daryl to a truck filled with food, ammunition and other supplies including a case of toothpaste.
 They drive the truck along a different route to return to Alexandria, and stop at a gas station to loot a fallen vending machine.
 As they struggle to break into it, a long-haired masked man runs into Rick, claiming that he's running from a group of walkers.
 They all lie about not having a camp, and after Rick introduces himself and Daryl, the man removes his mask and gives his name as Paul Rovia, but tells them his friends call him Jesus.
 Rick starts to ask his three recruitment questions, despite Daryl's objections, but Jesus runs off.
 Rick and Daryl hear noises from behind the gas station and, forewarned of approaching walkers, decide to investigate, only to find firecrackers popping.
 Realizing that Jesus tricked them and pick-pocketed the truck's keys from Rick, they sprint back to see Jesus driving the truck away, dragging the vending machine behind it.
 Rick and Daryl pursue him on foot, eventually coming across the vending machine.
-Daryl breaks it open and obtains the drink requested by Denise, Orange Crush.
+Daryl breaks it open and obtains the drink Denise requested, Orange Crush.
 As they catch their breath, Rick expresses his positive views on bringing more people into Alexandria.

 Meanwhile, Carl and Enid venture into the woods.
 They come across a balloon with an illegible note, and Enid is hopeful about other people but Carl says they're probably dead already.
 They sit together, and Enid confesses that she doesn't like being out there anymore.
 On their way back, Carl spots a walker and attracts its attention to kill it, but when they see who it is Carl stops while Enid wants to kill it.
 The two argue, and Carl sends Enid back to Alexandria.